 Join group boards

 Joining group boards is an important part of the strategy to ensure your content is seen and shared by more people.
 Group boards have multiple collaborators and can often have hundreds of thousands of followers.
 This gives you the potential to increase your content’s reach exponentially.

 Joining group boards is as simple as asking the owner if you can become a collaborator.
 They often have instructions within the group board to join, so it’s a good idea to follow these.
 Some people will ask you to email, direct message, or comment on their pin to join.
 Asking to join is not a sexy process.
 It takes time, but if you build this step into your strategy every week, it will pay off.

 To find group boards to join, hunt down other businesses related to yours and look at the group boards they’re in.
 You’ll know it’s a group board when the profile picture is divided into different profiles.
 Click on each one individually and follow the process above to request to join.
-You want to join as many group boards as possible so you’re always expanding your reach.
+You want to join as many group boards as possible so you can expand your reach.
+Then be sure to only add your most relevant pins to the relevant group boards.
 Set aside just 30 minutes each week to go in and make those requests.

-With Tailwind you can set up your posting schedule to send out as many pins as you like every day.
-We have Tails.com set up to send out between 40 and 50 pins every day.
-These are scheduled to send out our own pins and other people’s pins across our own boards and the group boards we collaborate on.
+With Tailwind you can set up your posting schedule to send out a bunch of pins every day.
+The sweet spot is around 25-30 pins a day.
+You should aim to send out our own pins and other people’s pins across your own boards and the group boards you collaborate on.

 Then add all the different boards you want your pin to go out to and this will populate your posting plan automatically.

 You can also use Tailwind tribes to get even more eyeballs on your content.
 Within Tailwind itself, you can join different tribes where others will share your content with their audience.
 There really is no beating collaboration – where likeminded people come together to push each other’s businesses and content forwards.